-The NPS Organic Act of 1916 and the NPS Management Policies 2006 (NPS 2006) direct parks to provide for the protection of park resources.
-The Management Policies 2006 state that "the Service will not attempt to solely preserve individual species (except threatened or endangered species) or individual natural processes; rather, it will try to maintain all the components and processes of naturally evolving park ecosystems, including the natural abundance, diversity, and genetic and ecological ecosystems" (NPS 2006, sec.
+The NPS Organic Act of 1916 and the NPS Management Policies 2001 (NPS 2000c) direct parks to provide for the protection of park resources.
+The Management Policies 2001 state that "the Service will not attempt to solely preserve individual species (except threatened or endangered species) or individual natural processes; rather, it will try to maintain all the components and processes of naturally evolving park ecosystems, including the natural abundance, diversity, and genetic and ecological ecosystems" (NPS 2000c, sec.
 4.1).
-The policies further state, "The Service will not intervene in natural biological or physical processes, except ... to restore natural ecosystem functioning that has been disrupted by past or ongoing human activities, or when a park plan has identified the intervention as necessary to protect other park resources, human health and safety, or facilities" (NPS 2006, sec.
-4.1).
+The policies further state, "The Service will not intervene in natural biological or physical processes, except to restore natural ecosystem functioning that has been disrupted by past or ongoing human activities, or when a park has identified the intervention as necessary to protect other park resources or facilities."

-With regard to the restoration of natural systems, the National Park Service "will reestablish natural functions and processes in parks" and it "will seek to return such disturbed areas to the natural conditions and processes characteristic of the ecological zone in which the damaged resources are situated" (NPS 2006, sec.
+With regard to the restoration of natural systems, the National Park Service "will re-establish natural functions and processes in human-disturbed components of natural systems in parks," and it "will seek to return human-disturbed areas to the natural conditions and processes characteristic of the ecological zone in which the damaged resources are situated" (NPS 2000c, sec.
 4.1.5).